hamlett-neil-ur/BizStratTopicAnalysis/README.md

 <a id="Brooks2018">[Brooks2018]</a> G. Brookes, T. McEnery (2019).
 The utility of topic modelling for discourse studies: A critical evaluation.
 Discourse Studies, 21(1):3-21, https://t.ly/Tle9.

+<a id="Christensen1995">[Christensen1995]</a> C. M. Christensen, J. L. Bower (1995).
+Disruptive technologies: Catching the wave.
+Harvard Business Review, https://bityl.co/51Vz.

+<a id="Drucker1993">[Drucker1993]</a> P. F. Drucker (1993).
+Post-Capitalist Society, Philadelphia, PA: Routledge, https://amzn.to/3dpLbAK.

 <a id="Hamlett2020">[Hamlett2020]</a> N. A. Hamlett (2020).
 A natural-language-processing exploration of the thematic landscape of the field of Business Strategy, 1980-2020.
-April 2020, https://bityl.co/51Ut.
+April 2020, https://bityl.co/51Vf.

 <a id="Liu2019">[Liu2019]</a> Y. Liu, F. Mai, C. MacDonald (2019).
 A Big-Data Approach to Understanding the Thematic Landscape of the Field of Business Ethics, 1982– 2016.
 J Bus Ethics 160:127– 150, https://t.ly/WnvH.

+<a id="Porter1979">[Porter1979]</a> M. E. Porter (1979).
+How competitive forces shape strategy.
+Harvard Business Review, https://t.ly/YMGU.

 <a id="Schmeidel2019">[Schmeidel2019]</a> T. Schhmiedel, et al, (2019).
 Topic Modeling as a Strat- egy of Inquiry in Organizational Research: A Tutorial With an Application Example on Organizational Culture.
-Organizational Re- search Methods 22(4):941- 963, https://bit.ly/2WapzTu.
+Organizational Research Methods 22(4):941- 963, https://bit.ly/2WapzTu.

+<a id="Teece1997">[Teece1997]</a> D. J. Teece, G. Pisano, A. Shuen (1997).
+Dynamic capabilities and strategic management.
+Strategic Management Journal 18(7)509-533, August 1997, https://bityl.co/51WI.

 <a id="Torabi2019">[Torabi2019]</a> Torabi A, F., & Taboada, M. (2019).
 Big Data and quality data for fake news and misinformation detection.
 Big Data & Society, January–June 2019: 1–14, https://bit.ly/3cuXsUH.